Youth Programme Simunye

 Simunye (“we are one”) formed in 1992 and is the heart of Zip Zap’s circus school, bringing children from outreach and youth streams together to learn, to create, and to work towards common goals such as creating and performing acts.

-The programme strives to instil the core values of Zip Zap through social cohesion, discipline and teamwork.
-With a more focussed approach to learning and developing circus skills, and increased physical demands, participants commit to two weekly sessions, yielding the benefits from investing more time and training.
-Simunye is also the reservoir for potential candidates for Dare2Dream, ZIp Zap’s full-time vocational training programme.
+The programme strives to instill the core values of Zip Zap through social cohesion, discipline and teamwork.
+With a more focused approach to learning and developing circus skills, and increased physical demands, participants commit to two weekly sessions, reaping the benefits from investing more time and training.
+Simunye is also the reservoir for potential candidates for Dare2Dream, Zip Zap’s full-time vocational training programme.